Share This Guide, Choose Your Platform!

-There is nothing worse than hiring an accountant for a small business who is not good at communicating with you.
+When you investigate what to look for in an accountant, there is nothing worse than hiring someone who is not good at communicating with you.
 It is also not good to hire someone with skills in accounting that are not up to scratch.
-Being late when filing official documents for your business and you personally is also something else to avoid.
+What’s more, being late when they file official documents for your business and you personally is also something else to avoid.

-For a stress-free time as a limited company contractor, you should check the current market and aim to find the right accountant to look after you and your business.
-They should be reasonable in the price of their services and provide a dedicated accountant.
-It is better to have one person to deal with your affairs rather than various employees of the same accountancy practice.
+For a stress-free time as a limited company contractor, you should check the current market and aim to find the best contractor accountants to look after you and your business.
+They should be reasonable in the price of their services and provide a dedicated contractor limited company accountant.
+Please note, it is also better to have one person to deal with your affairs rather than various employees of the same accountancy practice.
 In addition, it will also be good to know if they will offer face-to-face meetings, should the need arise.

-Many contractors now use the services of online accountants, where most of the accounting and correspondence is dealt with digitally.
-These offer the perfect combination of some simple accounting software and expert accountancy advice, and there will be the option to speak with your accountant should the need arise.
+Many contractors now use the services of online contractor accountants, where most of the accounting and correspondence is dealt with digitally.
+These offer the perfect mix of some simple accounting software and expert accountancy advice, and there will be the option to speak with your accountant should the need arise.

-Overall, a good accountant will ensure you do not have to worry about most of your duties.
+Overall, the best accountants for contractors will make sure you do not have to worry about most of your duties.
 They will look after you on a personal level too.
 On an ongoing basis, you can then focus on finding suitable contract work.

 More things for you to watch out for

-You may have heard that extra `hassle’ comes with running your own company.
-Indeed, this comes when you appoint yourself as a director.
-You must deal with the tax and VAT offices, Companies House, etc.
+You may have heard that extra `hassle’ comes when you run your own company.
+Indeed, this comes when you appoint yourself as a director as you must deal with the tax and VAT offices, Companies House, etc.

-It is also true that when you are a director, you undertake certain duties each year.
+It is also true that when you are a director, you undertake to adhere to certain duties each year.
 These will include all legal and other responsibilities.
 However, a good specialist accountant will manage most of these in exchange for a monthly fee.

 A good accountant for contractors –accountancy services costs

-Most accountants charge fixed contractor accountant fees, payable via standing order every month, for their annual cycle of accountancy services work.
-However, some will apply extra fees during the year, and others will also try to charge you an additional fee if you leave them at a later date.
-Therefore, you should make sure that you know what your monthly charges cover, and it is also good to be aware if there will be any extras at any time.
+How much does a contractor accountant cost?
+Most accountants charge fixed IT contractor accountant fees, payable via standing order every month, for their annual cycle of IT contractor accountancy services work.
+However, some will apply extra IT contractor accountant fees during the year.
+Others will also try to charge you an extra fee if you leave them at a later date.
+As a result, you should make sure that you know what your monthly charges cover and it is also good to be aware if there will be any extra IT contractor accountant fees at any time.

-When you appoint some specialist contractor accountants or a small business accountant, you may expect to pay contractor accountancy fixed fees between £60 and £150 per month as part of most monthly contractor accountancy packages.
-This fee will cover an all-inclusive type of service for your business.
-The cost will include dealing with the tax, VAT offices, and Companies House.
-It will also include running and reporting a monthly payroll, filing annual accounts and filing a company tax return.
-The service will also include administration-type tasks and general advice, including updating your company’s statutory records.
+When you appoint some specialist contractor accountants, you may expect to pay contractor accountancy fixed fees between £60 and £150 per month as part of most monthly contractor accountancy packages.
+This IT contractor accountant fees package will cover an all-inclusive type of service for your business.
+The cost of accountant for IT contractors will include dealing with the tax, VAT offices, and Companies House.
+The IT contractor accountant fees will also include running and reporting a monthly payroll, filing annual accounts and filing a company tax return.
+The service will also include admin-type tasks and general advice, including updating your company’s statutory records.
 Their monthly fee should also cover preparing and filing your personal tax return.

-The number of specialist contractor accountants has grown significantly over recent years.
-Please note that the UK contracting industry is lucrative, and contractors typically have relatively simple accounting needs.
+The number of specialist contractor accountants out there has grown a great deal over recent years.
+Please note that the UK contracting industry is lucrative, and contractors will typically have relatively simple accounting needs.
 Therefore, it is not surprising to see many accounting firms looking for new business.
 Finally, there are many reasons why a contractor may choose one accountant over another.

 What to consider when you choose your new accountant

-Is the contractor accountant / small business accountant a genuine specialist in the UK contracting industry?
+Is the accountant for contractors / small business accountant a genuine specialist in the UK contracting industry?

-We recommend hiring a contractor specialist who provides the best accountancy services.
-They should know how contractors and freelancers operate and can look after you from the get-go.
-Your accountant will be able to undertake the company formation process for you and advise you from the outset.
+We recommend hiring a good contractor accountant specialist who provides the best services.
+Your accountant should know how UK contractors and freelancers operate and can look after you from the get-go.
+They will be able to undertake the company setup process for you and advise you from the outset.
 The accountant will be able to let you know what they will do, and they can also let you know what you will need to do.